Explore the Tiling options for Texture fills in PowerPoint 2016.

 Figure 3: Offset samples

-Scale X and Scale Y change the size of the filled in texture horizontally and vertically, as shown in the sample squares in Figure 4.
+Scale X and Scale Y change the size of the filled in texture horizontally and vertically, as shown within the sample squares in Figure 4.

 Figure 4: Scale samples